 The Unsecured Credit Facility provides for borrowing at SOFR or an Alternate Base Rate, in each case, plus an Applicable Rate (each as defined in the Unsecured Credit Facility).
 There is a 0.10% credit adjustment spread on SOFR and a 0.00% floor.
 The Unsecured Credit Facility does not amortize.
 Interest under the Unsecured Credit Facility is payable at a variable rate based on SOFR or the Alternate Base Rate, determined by election at the time of borrowing and at the end of each applicable interest period in respect of a borrowing, plus an Applicable Rate.
-The Applicable Rate is determined with reference to Antero Resources' then-current senior unsecured long-term debt rating ranging from 0.125% to 0.300%, determined with reference to Antero Resources' then-current senior unsecured long-term debt ratings.
+The Applicable Rate is determined with reference to Antero Resources' then-current senior unsecured long-term debt rating ranging from 1.125% to 2.00% for SOFR loans.
+Commitment fees on the unused portion of the Unsecured Credit Facility are due quarterly at rates ranging from 0.125% to 0.300%, determined with reference to Antero Resources' then-current senior unsecured long-term debt ratings.